misshie/bio-virtuoso/readme.md

 $ sudo docker run -it --link virtuoso-goloso:virtuoso-goloso misshie/bio-virtuoso-hpo
 ```

 These containers exits after uploading datasets to virtuoso-goloso.
-If you want to check downloaded dataset, try `sudo docker run -it misshie/bio-virtuoso-hpo /bin/bash` and seel files under `/opt/bio-virtuoso`.
+If you want to check downloaded dataset, try `sudo ./feed.sh /bin/bash` and see files under `/opt/bio-virtuoso`.

 #### list of dataset feeding containers (misshie/bio-virtuoso-*)